vuestorefront/vue-storefront/packages/core/docs/security/api-url.md

-# Vue Storefront Middleware API URL
+# Server Middleware URL

-In the Vue Storefront framework, we use the Nuxt.js environment property to fetch the URL that will be used in the calls between the store and the `middleware`.
+Internally we use Nuxt environment properties to get the URL of Server Middleware.
+However, you can change it by defining the `middlewareUrl` property in the `publicRuntimeConfig` object inside the `nuxt.config.js` file.

-This URL fetching is done automatically by our Nuxt.js middleware.
-But we also provide the possibility to you configure your own URL.

-To configure it, you need to define the property inside the `nuxt.config.js` file.

 :::warning
 Make sure to pass the whole URL with protocol, port (if applicable), and suffix it with `/api/`.